0xSmiley/0xSmiley.github.io/_posts/2020-07-24-Injection.md

 ![root;ls](/img/2020-07-24-Injection/root-ls.png)

 Since we don't see any output, we might think that there is a blind command injection.
-To check this let's ping the machine and see if the responses is delayed.
+To check this, let's ping the machine and see if the responses is delayed.

 ~~~
 root & ping -c 10 <Machine-IP>
 ~~~

-Since the response takes a while it's a good indication that our assumption was correct.
+Since the response takes a while, it's a good indication that our assumption was correct.
 Let's try to view the response.
 We can try to redirect the output of a command to a file.
 Let's try 'index.php'.

 ~~~